Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 There is the small matter of selecting a preferred Git client though, and this is where I do have a decision to make; Historically I've not used a Git client at all.
 My interaction with Git is terminal based and what I don't do in the terminal I do in Github.
 I know all the commands that support my workflow and I've never felt the need to switch to using a client.
 Saying this though, I think the reluctance to switch may just be that I am afraid of change; facing facts, performing a diff in the terminal is not pretty.
 But this is where I use Github.

-In summary I feel it's a trivial decision weighed against settling on a good framework and language for my application but I will give it some thought.
+In summary I feel it's a trivial decision when weighed against settling on a good framework and language for my application but I will give it some thought.
 I'm a Macintosh user so my client needs to run on the Macintosh operating system (OSX).
 Based on industry knowledge there are three that I would like to consider: [SourceTree](https://www.sourcetreeapp.com/), [Tower](https://www.git-tower.com/) and [Github Desktop](https://desktop.github.com/).

 ## Conclusion